MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 * Parameters of each module can be changed in the Module Inspector or Automatic Panel of the module.
 * Parameter connections can be established to synchronize the values of these parameters.
 * Modules can be clustered.
 Clustered modules can be encapsulated into local or global macro modules.
 * Macro modules encapsulate networks.
 Internal networks can be shown and modified.
-Any changes of the internal network are applied to the macro module.
+Any changes of the internal network are applied to the macro module on-the-fly, changes in the *.mlab* file change the permanent behavior of your module.

 {{< networkfile "examples/basic_mechanisms/contour_filter/ContourFilter.zip" >}}